 In order to lead climb in our gyms, you must pass our lead test and agree to follow our lead rules.
 You will need to provide your own rope (40m or longer) and a partner.
 All of our tests are given on routes 5.10b or harder.
 You may not have received any instruction on the day you take your test.

-If you’d like to learn how to lead climb, we’ve got you covered: check out our sport climbing clinic tracks.Coming Soon
+If you’d like to learn how to lead climb, we’ve got you covered: check out our sport climbing clinic tracks.Check it Out

 Bouldering is a style of rock climbing that is performed without the use of ropes or harnesses.
 To boulder at our gym, all you need is a pair of climbing shoes!
 Please ask the front desk staff for a quick orientation if it will be your first time bouldering.

 Loving the style and wanting to improve?
-Our bouldering clinics will get you crushing your projects in no time!Coming Soon
+Our bouldering clinics will get you crushing your projects in no time!Check it Out

 World-class climbing may be our claim to fame, but we have incredible fitness classes, too!
+We offer a variety of classes ranging from yoga, HIIT, boxing, and more.
 All fitness classes are included with a membership.
 Not a member yet?
 No problem: your day pass gives you full access to our fitness facilities.
-Some of our classes are very popular and may require prior registration, so booking ahead is always a good idea!Coming Soon
+Some of our classes are very popular and may require prior registration, so booking ahead is always a good idea!Check It Out

 Rock climbing is a great family activity, and we have routes suitable for all ages and abilities.
 Please note that our minimum age for belayers is 14 years old, and all children under the age of 14 must be supervised.Youth Programs